Dynamite: History

 Despite the invention of the blasting cap, the instability of nitroglycerin rendered it useless as a commercial explosive.
 To solve this problem, Nobel sought to combine it with another substance that would make it safe for transport and handling but would not reduce its effectiveness as an explosive.
 He tried combinations of cement, coal, and sawdust, but was unsuccessful.
 Finally, he tried diatomaceous earth, which is fossilized algae, that he brought from the Elbe River near his factory in Hamburg, which successfully stabilized the nitroglycerin into a portable explosive.

 Nobel obtained patents for his inventions in England on 7 May 1867 and in Sweden on 19 October 1867.
 After its introduction, dynamite rapidly gained wide-scale use as a safe alternative to black powder and nitroglycerin.
 Nobel tightly controlled the patents, and unlicensed duplicating companies were quickly shut down.
 A few American businessmen got around the patent by using absorbents other than diatomaceous earth, such as resin.

-Nobel originally sold dynamite as "Nobel's Blasting Powder" and later changed the name to dynamite, from the Ancient Greek word dýnamis (δύναμις), meaning "power".
+Nobel originally intended to sell dynamite under the name "Nobel's Safety Powder", but later changed the name to dynamite, from the Ancient Greek word dýnamis (δύναμις), meaning "power".